ray-project/ray/doc/source/getting-involved.rst

 --------------------------

-The Ray project automatically runs continuous integration (CI) tests once a PR is opened using `Travis-CI <https://travis-ci.com/ray-project/ray/>`_ with multiple CI test jobs.
+The Ray project automatically runs continuous integration (CI) tests once a PR is opened using `Buildkite <https://buildkite.com/ray-project/>`_ with multiple CI test jobs.

-The `Travis CI`_ test folder contains all integration test scripts and they invoke other test scripts via ``pytest``, ``bazel``-based test or other bash scripts.
+The `CI`_ test folder contains all integration test scripts and they invoke other test scripts via ``pytest``, ``bazel``-based test or other bash scripts.
 Some of the examples include: